unacau/kapture/README.md

 1. Open any website in Chrome
 2. Open Chrome/Brave Developer Tools
 3. Navigate to "Kapture" panel
-4. The extension will automatically discover available servers (ports 61822-61832)
+4. The extension will automatically connect to the server on port 61822
 5. Select a server from the dropdown to connect automatically

 ## Using with Claude Desktop